 Details and instructions on how to use all of these features are available in our Data Governance guide.

-If you’re on a paid plan, you may be able to request a data audit from your Account Manager.
+If you’re on a paid plan, you may be able to request a data audit from your Customer Success Manager.
 Reach out to firstname.lastname@example.org to learn more.

 You can find information on how user identity is managed in your Heap account by navigating to the Account > Manage > User Identities page.